Boris2232/Video_downloader_django/Download_videos.md

                         current_resol = Resolution()

                         ## altering Resolution.resolution argument

+                        ## !!!!
+All resolutions are illlustrated as the buttons on this page

+## list of resolutions appears dynamically (all resolutions that are avaible for the current video on Youtube) is availble to choose

                         current_resol.resolution = sorted([i for i in list(resolutions) if i is not None],
                                                           key=lambda x: int(x.split('p')[0]))
                         return current_resol.resolution